 What is Complex PTSD?

-Post-traumatic stress disorder (PTSD) is a form of anxiety that develops after someone experiences a traumatic event.
-People are diagnosed with complex PTSD (C-PTSD) when they’ve symptoms continue after months or years [1].
+Post-traumatic stress disorder (PTSD) is a type of anxiety that occurs after someone experiences a traumatic event.
+If trauma is chronic and continues for months or years, you may develop complex PTSD (C-PTSD). ¹

-In fact, out of the 7 to 8% of Americans who experience some form of PTSD, more than 90% will experience with C-PTSD [2].
+According to the U.S. Department of Veterans Affairs, 7 to 8% of Americans will experience some degree of PTSD.
+Of that figure, more than 90% will experience C-PTSD.

 The Difference Between PTSD and C-PTSD

-PTSD symptoms are often associated with short-lived traumatic events, such as a car accident or natural disaster.
-However, C-PTSD symptoms are better associated with long-lived traumatic events, such as prolonged sexual abuse, childhood abuse, or domestic abuse.
+PTSD symptoms develop after a short-lived traumatic event, such as a car accident or natural disaster.
+On the other hand, C-PTSD symptoms are better associated with long-lived traumatic events, such as prolonged: ²

-• Avoidance of places, people, or situations that remind you of the traumatic experience.
+• Avoiding places, people, or situations that remind you of the traumatic experience

 Other Symptoms